-Some infiltration and recharge from groundwater appears to occur in the standing water bodies within the Site but this relationship between Site and groundwater appears to be locally confined to the surrounding groundwater body and limits the movement of Site water to a maximum distance of 100m from the Site (Chapter 6).
+Some infiltration and recharge from groundwater appears to occur in the standing water bodies within the Site but this relationship between Site and groundwater appears to be locally confined to the surrounding groundwater body and limits the movement of Site water to a maximum distance of 100 m from the Site (Chapter 6 of the EIAR).
+Future extraction as part of Project implementation will continue to operate under the same management systems.

-Retrospective Baseline Operational Summary
+Baseline Operational and Project Summary

-In summary, there is no groundwater connectivity beyond ca. 100 m from the Site.
+In summary, there is no groundwater connectivity beyond ca. 100 m from the Site and this will not change as a result of further extraction owing to a lack of groundwater connectivity.
 There are no discharges to surface water features on or outside of the Site.
-A culvert used for Site discharge uses a piped flow path north towards the N7, where it joins the road's drainage system.
+A culvert used for Site discharge (during periods of higher rainfall) uses a piped flow path north towards the N7 dual carriageway, where it joins the road's drainage system.
 Water quality via this pathway is identified as being of good quality and with the exception of a minor arsenic exceedance no other exceedances were identified during the 2020 and 2021 monitoring.
 This result was also comparable with monitoring documented by Byrne Environmental (2015).

-The WFD results for surface water with connectivity to the Site range from 'poor' status in 1991 to 'good' within the River Griffeen (which is a tributary of the Liffey River system) during the WFD (2013-2018 status).
+The status of surface water with connectivity to the Site ranges from 'poor' status in 1991 to 'good' within the River Griffeen (which is a tributary of the Liffey River system) during the WFD period (2013-2018 status).
+The Project proposals will not result in any measurable adverse contribution to ground or surface water quality.